 She took a deep breath.
 This was the moment she'd been dreading since the lie first left her mouth.
 "I do remember it."

 Kate met his eyes and she could already see the hurt there.
 "All of it."

 His eyes flashed in the darkness and she thought he was going to push her away.
-Honestly, she would not have blamed him, but if he left her while she was in this state, there was no telling what would happen to her.
-He tried to roll away from her but she followed him.
+She wouldn't have blamed him, but if he left while she was in this state, there was no telling what would happen to her.
+He rolled away from her but she followed him.